illuscio-dev/azure-pipelines-templates/README.md

 # Python Packages Builds

-The template library for using this build pipelines can be [found here].
+The template library for using this build pipelines can be [found here](https://github.com/illuscio-dev/islelib-py).
 The following tools are used during python package builds:

+- **Root Template**: python_package_main.yml

 - **Dependency Installation:** Handled via [pip].